-The summer program is an 11-week program where students participate in research activities and attend professional development seminars for approximately 40 hours a week.
+The summer program is an 11-week program where students participate in research activities, attend professional development seminars, and complete assignments for approximately 40 hours a week.
 The professor outlines the student's research schedule and appoints a graduate student mentor for the undergraduate.
+In addition to the research experience in the lab, the primary goals of SURF are to prepare students for: planning their future career, writing professionally, and presenting at a technical conference.

-Please note, since students will present their research in a public forum, grants that have confidentiality restrictions are not suitable research projects for students in this program.
+Please note that students are required to present their research in a public forum and post a research abstract to Purdue e-Pubs.
+Since their work will be presented to the public, research projects that have confidentiality restrictions are not suitable for students in this program.

 Recruiting students, the application process, and funding a student